 Here are a few tips for what to do after getting an injury at work:

 - Make sure your employer knows – The quicker you report your claim, the sooner you can receive benefits and medical treatment.
-In Ohio, you have two years to file a claim after you notice the injury.
+In Ohio, you have one year to file a claim after you notice the injury.
 Make sure you report your injury to either your supervisor or your human resources department.

 - The wrong doctor can cause you to lose out on benefits – Unless your injury is an emergency, make sure you know if your company requires a specific hospital for treatment.
 If you don’t visit that provider, your employer may not cover any medical bills.